 On the official launch date of the new bins create an atmosphere that is welcoming to the students, encouraging them to use and like the bins.
 This can be done through music, food and gifts.

 During the first week of the new bins have Green Team members stand at the bins, policing the use of the bins ensuring that the correct waste is going into the right bins.
 Small rewards to be given out to encourage correct usage of bins.

-IMPORTANT: Three months after launch of new bin system, review how new bin system is working and have the school maintenance manager advise the success of usage of bins, the weightings of each bin type (by location) and any suggestions for improvements.
-The review to include a comparative analysis of the collection costings prior to the new bins being introduced.
+IMPORTANT: Three months after the launch of the new bin system, review how new bin system is working and have the school maintenance manager advise the success of usage of bins, the weightings of each bin type (by location) and any suggestions for improvements.
+The review to include a comparative analysis of the collection costings, comparing the costs prior to the new bins being introduced.
 It would also be advantageous to have a follow up waste audit a year after the introduction of the new bin system.

-How to get a NSW Government Return and Earn Bottle Scheme:
+How to organise a NSW Government container deposit Return and Earn scheme:

 Contact a supplier such as:

-From my experience, it is so worthwhile giving them a ring as it can take a long time trying to implement Return and Earn by email.
+From my experience, it is so worthwhile giving them a ring as it can take a long time trying to organise a Return and Earn scheme by email.
 After consulting with the different companies chose the one that works for your school the best.

-An initiative a school Green Team can run to encourage students to utilise the Return and Earn bins is to run a colour house competition and give a small prize to the colour house that collects the most eligible bottles.
+An initiative a school Green Team can lead is to encourage students to utilise the Return and Earn bins by running a colour house competition and giving a small prize to the colour house that collects the most eligible bottles.